visitbethel/docker-enabler/README.md

 While Docker container advocate single process ala `microservice`, on the otherhand, Silver Fabric `gridlib` allows for more complex traditional application.
 So they can both be used in a complementary way.

-We also do not support Docker **--link** and **--volumes-from** features to allow instead the use of Silver Fabric's component dependency management to be used to link running processes across different hosts by exporting runtime context variables.
+We also do not support Docker `--link` and `--volumes-from` features to allow instead the use of Silver Fabric's component dependency management to be used to link running processes across different hosts by exporting runtime context variables.
 For example, a Docker container running on host A could be "linked" to a Silver Fabric grid lib application process running on host by exporting ports and environment variables.
 Besides allowing an application stack to use components originating from mixed container packaging models, they also overcome's Docker limitation of **same-host** linking only.

 Statistics
 --------------------------------------
 There are 2 kinds of statistics related to a running Docker container:
-### Application-level statistics
+### Application-level statistics###
 * This are often read via some standard mechanism like **JMX** or just log to files.
 If you log to files within the container , you can mount a host "stats volume" using the runtime context variable **DOCKER_STATS_DIR** to the stats volume directory within the container.

-### Container-level statistics
+### Container-level statistics###
 * At the moment, Docker do not have a formal way to extract those statistics via Docker CLI or Remote API, nor are the container statistics that useful at the moment from the application perspective.

 There are a number of OSS hacks out there but lack of an API means its liable to be broken with Docker runtime evolving.
 So use it at your own risks.

-Regardless of Application-level or Container-level statistics, you can use Silver Fabric's **statistics scripting support** to gather statistics of interest by using **Jython**, **JRuby** or **ECMAScript**.
+Regardless of Application-level or Container-level statistics, you can use Silver Fabric's **statistics scripting support** to gather statistics of interest by using `Jython`, `JRuby` or `ECMAScript`.
-The script can be used to call **URLs**(JMX, JDBC, HTTP,etc) support by the application running within container or simply read host-to-docker container mounted volumes files located at **DOCKER_STATS_DIR**
+The script can be used to call **URLs**(`JMX`, `JDBC`, `HTTP`,etc) support by the application running within container or simply read host-to-docker container mounted volumes files located at **DOCKER_STATS_DIR**

 Example: Get some statistics off a SQL database running in a Docker container.
 ```python